Do guns and drinks mix at home? Court hearing man’s case

-COLUMBUS, Ohio (AP) - Havinga few too many at home shouldn’t make handling one’s own firearm illegal, according to an Ohio man challenging his arrest on a charge of possessing a weapon while intoxicated.
+COLUMBUS, Ohio (AP) - Having a few too many at home shouldn’t make handling one’s own firearm illegal, according to an Ohio man challenging his arrest on a charge of possessing a weapon while intoxicated.

 The Ohio Supreme Court plans to hear arguments in his case Tuesday, with a decision not expected for several weeks.